What will you find in this post?

 There in the distance I see my kids building sand castles and my husband reading a book in the hammock.
 When I walked out of the water, I see my mother with a platter of roasted corn splashed with lemon juice and spice powders.
 I took one that was perfectly roasted and mildly charred.
 As I sink my teeth into it, the salty-tangy juice splashed into my eyes.
 I pulled a good amount of the meaty corn kermel and devoured its flavor in every bite.
 The saltiness in the air and spices in the corn made the whole experience so memorable.

-But I woke up thinking how on earth my mom arrived with roasted corn?
-I am still thinking about it and ofcourse the taste of that fire roasted sweet corn.
+But I woke up thinking how on earth my mom arrived with flame roasted corn on the cob?
+I am still thinking about it and of course the taste of that fire roasted sweet corn.
 Every time we grill corn I get transported to Madras Marina Beach.
+We don’t call it Indian corn on the cob for nothing!

 Today I am sharing the recipe for a super easy roasted corn.
 I pick corn from farmers market and these are steps I follow: